phdargen/cdp-agentkit/typescript/agentkit/src/action-providers/across/README.md

 ## Network Support

-The Across provider supports EVM-compatible chains, for example:
+The Across provider supports cross-chain transfers between EVM-compatible chains, for example:
-- Ethereum Mainnet and Sepolia
+- Ethereum Mainnet to Base Mainnet
-- Base Mainnet and Sepolia
+- Base Sepolia to Ethereum Sepolia
+The status of bridge deposit can only be checked on Mainnets.

 ## Configuration

 The provider requires the following configuration:
-- `privateKey`: Private key of the signer
+- `privateKey`: Private key of the wallet provider
-- `networkId`: (Optional) Network ID to use, e.g., "base-sepolia" or "ethereum-mainnet"

 ## Notes